heejoon123/Data-Exploration-Application/Tutorial/2D_Plot.md

 <img src="./scatter_color.gif" width="500" height="400">
 </p>

 In addition to this user option, the plot that is generated is created from plotly.
 Plotly plots allow users to interact with the plot.
 Upon hovering the mouse, a popup appears to display the information that gets provided.
+A download button is available on the bottom-lefthand side for the user to save the plot to a local folder as an png file.

 ### Categorical Scatterplot

+This sub-tab differs from the one above in that the points on the plot could be differentiated by a categororical feature by the user.
+There are no calculated values, and the tab is solely for visualization.
+The user, like the Scatterplot tab, chooses the independent and dependent features to plot.
+They can also select the categorical feature.
+The plot will automatically take these input selections and generate the plot for the user.
+There is also a download button available to save the plot as a png file into a local folder of the users' choice as well.